DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 $$p_{mk}=\frac{1}{n_m}\sum_{y\in Q_m}{I(y=k)}$$

-denote the proportion of class $k$ observations in node $m$, where $Q_m$ is the data at node $m$, $n_m$ is the sample size at node $m$, and $I(\cdot)$ returns 1 when $y=k$ and 0 otherwise.
-Then, the **Gini impurity** is given by:
+denote the proportion of class $k$ observations in node $m$, where $Q_m$ is the data available at node $m$, $n_m$ is the sample size at node $m$, and $I(\cdot)$ returns 1 when $y=k$ and 0 otherwise.
+Then, the **Gini impurity** is calculated as:

 $$H(Q_m)=\sum_{k}{p_{mk}(1-p_{mk})}$$

-whereas **Entropy** is given by:
+whereas **Entropy** is:

 $$H(Q_m)=-\sum_{k}{p_{mk}\log{(p_{mk})}}$$

-At each node $m$, a `candidate` is defined by the combination of feature and threshold.
+At each node $m$, a `candidate` is defined by the combination of a feature and a threshold.
 For example, in the above example, for the question "Is the customer under 30," the feature is age and the threshold is 30.
 Let $\theta$ denote a candidate, which splits $Q_m$ into two partitions: $Q_m^{\text{left}}$ and $Q_m^{\text{right}}$.
-Then the quality of a split with $\theta$ is computed as the weighted average of the criterion function $H(Q_m)$:
+Then the **quality** of a split with $\theta$ is computed as the weighted average of the criterion function $H(Q_m)$:

 $$G(Q_m, \theta) = \frac{n_m^{\text{left}}}{n_m}H(Q_m^{\text{left}}(\theta)) + \frac{n_m^{\text{right}}}{n_m}H(Q_m^{\text{right}}(\theta))$$

 The objective of the decision tree algorithm is to find the candidate that minimizes the quality at each $m$:

-$$\theta^{*} = \underset{\theta}{\operatorname{argmin}}{G(Q_m, \theta)}$$
+$$\theta^{*} = \underset{\theta}{\operatorname{argmin}} \ G(Q_m, \theta)$$

 It is straightforward to see that, from either the **Gini impurity** or the **Entropy** criterion function, the unconstrained minimum of $G(Q_m, \theta)$ is achieved at $p_{mk}=0$ or $p_{mk}=1$, i.e., when the result of the split consists of a single class.

-Before we move on, here is a quick remark: while there exists a global optimum for building a decision tree, where the quality function is minimized for the *whole* tree, the computation of such algorithm is too complex.
-As a result, practical decision tree algorithms resolve to using *local* optima at each node as described above.
+A quick remark before we move on: although there exists a global optimum for the decision tree algorithm where the quality function is minimized for the *whole* tree, the computation finding it is too complex.
+In practice, decision tree algorithms use *local* optima at each node as described above.

 ## Pruning

-If achieving a "pure" branch, where there remains observations from a single class after a split, minimizes the quality function $G(Q_m, \theta)$, then why did we not achieve that "pure" state in the illustrative example with the music store?
+If achieving a "pure" branch, where only observations from a single class remained after a split, minimizes the quality function $G(Q_m, \theta)$, then why did we not achieve that "pure" state in the music store example earlier?
 There are two main reasons.
 First, we may not have enough features.
-Imagine you have two individuals in your data set, one bought a small instrument and the other bought a large instrument.
-These two individuals are almost identical: the only difference is in their eye colors.
+Imagine you have two individuals in your data set, one bought a soprano and the other bought a contrabass.
+These two individuals are almost identical with the only difference being their eye colors.
 If "eye color" is not one of the features captured in your data set, you will have no way to distinguish these two individuals.
-On the other hand, imagine we know *everything* about each and every individual, then it is almost guaranteed that you can find a "perfect" tree, such that there is a single class of individuals at each end node.
+On the other hand, imagine we know *everything* about each and every individual, then it is guaranteed that you can find a "perfect" tree, such that there is a single class of individuals at each end node.
 Such "perfect" tree may not be unique.
 At the extreme, imagine a tree such that each end node represents a single individual.

-The second reason is something we have discussed: the Bias-Variance Tradeoff.
+The second reason is related to the Bias-Variance Tradeoff.
 Because the ultimate goal is to predict, fitting a "perfect" tree can result in too high of a variance.
-Continued with the previous example, your ability to build a perfect tree would totally depend on whether you have "eye color" as a feature in your data set.
-That means that your algorithm is too sensitive to one particular feature - if this feature does not exist, your algorithm would fail to build a "perfect" tree (assuming that was the goal).
-Or, if this feature is somehow absent or incorrect in the data set you are predicting on, your algorithm would have a breakdown.
+Continued with the previous example, your ability to build a perfect tree depends entirely on whether you have "eye color" as a feature in your data set.
+That means that your algorithm is too sensitive to one particular feature, and if this feature does not exist, your algorithm would fail to build a "perfect" tree (assuming that was the goal).
+Or, if this feature is somehow absent or incorrectly coded in the data set you are predicting on, your algorithm may break down.

 This is why a decision tree needs to be pruned.
-This is often done by specifying two hyperparameters in the decision tree algorithm in scikit-learn: the maximum depth of the tree (`max_depth`) and the minimum number of samples required to split (`min_samples_split`).
-Without going into the technical details, we can intuitively understand that both of these restrictions can prevent us from splitting the tree to the extreme case such that each end node represents an individual.
+In practice, pruning is often done by specifying two hyperparameters: the maximum depth of the tree (`max_depth` in scikit-learn) and the minimum number of samples required to split (`min_samples_split` in scikit-learn).
+Without going into the technical details, we can intuitively understand that both of these restrictions prevent us from splitting the tree to the extreme case such that each end node represents an individual.
 In other words, they restrict the growth of a tree.

 The caveat of a single decision tree algorithm is obvious: it can easily suffer from either high bias or high variance, especially the latter.
 This is why ensemble methods such as **bagging** and **boosting** were introduced.
-In practice, a single decision tree is rarely used as the "finale" model.
-It is often used as a demonstrative example.
+In practice, a single decision tree is rarely used as the "final" model.
+It is often only used as a demonstrative example.

 ## Bagging and Random Forest